 - E&T providers will complete the Eligibility Check List that includes all individuals participating in a component that month.
 This list must include the individual IDs (provided by DHS during initial check).
-This list should be sent to Jim Logan (jlogan@lisc.org) and Sue Leonardi (sleonardi@lisc.org).
+This list should be sent to Jim Logan (ilogan@lisc.org), Sue Leonardi (sleonardi@lisc.org) and Kayla Arruda (karruda@lisc.org).
 LISC will send the consolidated list to DHS staff for review. - DHS staff will conduct an automated check that will verify the SNAP E&T eligibility of all the participants and will return the list to LISC within five business days. - LISC will disaggregate the list and return individual lists to each provider.